Hurricane (comics)

-Hurricane is a name used by many different fictional characters appearing in American comic books published by Marvel Comics.
+Hurricane is a name used by several fictional characters appearing in American comic books published by Marvel Comics.

 The characters are unrelated and include a western gunslinger, superheroes, and supervillains.

 Fictional character biography

 Harry Kane

 Hurricane (Harold "Harry" Kane), created by Stan Lee and Dick Ayers, was an enemy of the Two-Gun Kid.
 Originally the leader of a bandit gang defeated by The Kid, he gained super speed from drinking an Indian shaman's potion, which enabled him to outdraw many of his opponents in a gun fight (first seen in Two-Gun Kid #70 1964).
 He fought the Two-Gun Kid several times, but was ultimately defeated each time.
 Later, the time travelling West Coast Avengers battled Hurricane and the group of outlaws he belonged to; he battled Tigra, but was defeated along with his partner Rattler and taken into custody.

 In 1876, Kane was asked by an Indian medicineman, to whom he owned a favor, to escort an Indian woman named Little Cloud to the Apache.